This is an industry geared post.

 Travel and storage temps are a gigantic problem in Ataulfo mangoes.
 In particular all throughout the mid-west where produce circulates with longer and colder routes and where many retailers are still storing and displaying them in coolers.
 Ataulfo mangoes are extremely cold sensitive.
 When they travel and are stored below 55 degrees their flesh turns blackish and their sweet flavor bitter.
 I can personally attest to buying mango after mango after mango here in Missouri that is black inside and of course awful tasting.
 All of these mangoes were displayed in cold 40 degree coolers.
 If you want a successful Ataulfo program, you must make sure the proper temperatures are observed for travel, storage and display.

-This season we are launching a new campaign Ataulfo Mangoes; Sweet & Picky!
-(We’re Tropical, We Hate the Cold!)
-(Proper Handling Practices Yield Program Success & Consumer #MangoJoy). the campaign aims to utilize not only the Crespo mango expertise, but the expertise of Crespo strong partners in emphasizing and educating on the importance of proper transport, storage and merchandising handling for optimal program results and varietal (sales) growth.
+Last season we launched a new campaign (Proper Handling Practices Yield Program Success & Consumer #MangoJoy).
+The campaign aims to utilize not only the Crespo mango expertise, but the expertise of Crespo strong partners in emphasizing and educating on the importance of proper transport, storage and merchandising handling for optimal program results and varietal (sales) growth.

 Marketing and Merchandising